 Amulya Sanagavarapu was a Fall 2011 intern and is studying Computer Science at the University of Waterloo.

-Unlike traditional social networks, Tagged is about more than keeping in touch with your real life friends — it’s about making new friends.
+Unlike traditional social networking companies, Tagged is about more than keeping in touch with your real life friends — it’s about making new friends.
 So technically, it’s not social networking, it’s social discovery.

-Of course, building a site that scales to millions upon millions of users is no small task.
+Of course, building products that scale to millions upon millions of users is no small task.
 There is a huge amount of infrastructure involved in powering this endeavor, from storage to servers, networking and management.
 So this blog is also about technically, how we handle social discovery on a global scale.

 Finally, Tagged is also about a talented, dedicated, enthusiastic group of developers who are constantly innovating, trying new technologies and ideas, and dealing with the daily mission of serving billions of page views a month.
 We learn from others and we learn from each other.
 This blog is our attempt to share some of the things that we are discovering with you.
 Enjoy.